Problem: SSD Full for No Reason (Including C Drive)

 Step 2.
 Then type powercfg -h off and press "Enter".

 After that, Windows will disable hibernation Windows 10 as well as delete the hiberfil.sys file automatically.
 Your system drive on SSD should get some free space back.
+It might be difficult for users without computing experience, so share this detailed guide to help them.

 Fix 4.
 Uninstall Some Programs